 The integrated response of blue whales and krill to climate change

-Investigators: Dr. Leigh Torres, Dr. Dawn Barlow, Dr. KC Bierlich, Dr. Kim Bernard, Dr. Holger Klinck
+Investigators: Dr. Leigh Torres, Dr. Dawn Barlow, Dr. KC Bierlich, Dr. Kim Bernard, Dr. Holger KlinckNicole Principe, Giulia Wood

 Species resilience to climate change over shorter timescales will be determined by the fitness and fecundity of individuals mediated through behavioral and physiological response pathways.
 This project aims to describe the co-response of marine prey (krill) and predator (blue whale) health to environmental variation at both individual and population levels, enabling a comprehensive understanding of impacts on species fitness under climate change conditions.
 Our research takes place in the South Taranaki Bight region of Aotearoa New Zealand, which is home to an upwelling system that supports aggregations of krill and a unique population of blue whales that is present year-round (see the OBSIDIAN project).
-Over three years (2024-2026) we will use interdisciplinary methods that include controlled experiments on krill to assess their response to elevated temperature, surveys for blue whale occurrence paired with active acoustic assessment of krill availability, Unoccupied Aircraft System (UAS; “drone”) flights over whales to determine body condition and potential pregnancy, tissue biopsy sampling to quantify hormone levels, and passive acoustic monitoring to describe rates of foraging and reproductive calls by blue whales.
+Over three years of data collection (2024-2026) we are using interdisciplinary methods that include controlled experiments on krill to assess their response to elevated temperature, surveys for blue whale occurrence paired with active acoustic assessment of krill availability, Unoccupied Aircraft System (UAS; “drone”) flights over whales to determine body condition and potential pregnancy, tissue biopsy sampling to quantify hormone levels, and passive acoustic monitoring to describe rates of foraging and reproductive calls by blue whales.
 Our broad objectives are to:

 1. Assess the mechanistic response of krill to variable environmental conditions through controlled experiments and field collections,